Arno65/Advent-of-Code-2021/README.md

 Day 9 solutions in Haskell and Common Lisp.
 (In Lisp there is only code for part 1.) \
 My first 'flood fill' version for Part 2 was very slow and memory consuming.
 I'm happy with the current solution.

-Day 10 has solutions in Haskell and Common Lisp.
+Day 10 has solutions in Haskell and Common Lisp. \
 Day 11 has a Haskell solution.

 The (ugly) Haskell code for day 12 will be recoded completely. \
 That will be done sometime in 2022...

-Day 13 has a Haskell solution.
+Day 13 has a Haskell solution. \
+Day 14 has a Haskell solution.